Negotiating your first raise: scripts and timing

 - After a visible win that changed something.
 You shipped the thing.
 A metric moved.
 A VP noticed.
 Ask within two to four weeks.
 Memory fades.

-Bad timing: right after a bad quarter, during layoffs, the week your manager is underwater, or before you’ve accumulated six months of work they can point at.
+Bad timing: right after a bad quarter, during layoffs, the week your manager is underwater, before you’ve accumulated six months of pointable work.

 The prep

 2. A benchmark.
-What are people at your level, at comparable companies, in your market, making?
-Levels.fyi, Glassdoor, the 2024 or 2025 salary thread in your industry’s subreddit, a trusted peer at a competitor.
+What are people at your level, at comparable companies, in your market making?
+Levels.fyi, Glassdoor, the salary thread in your industry’s subreddit, a trusted peer at a competitor.
 You don’t need a perfect number.
 You need a defensible range.

 3. A specific ask.
 Don’t say “more.”
 Say “$X” or “a Y% increase.”
 Specific asks get specific answers.
 Vague asks get deferred.